 - The Empire Strikes Back has Luke Skywalker pretty much at a Walk the Plank moment after fighting Darth Vader and losing his right hand.
 Vader offers Luke a chance to join him and accede to the Dark Side of the Force.
 Rather than submit, Luke chooses to perish and allows himself to plummet into the near-bottomless shaft.
 Only the peculiarity of Cloud City's conduit system and a returning Millenium Falcon saves Luke from falling to his doom.

 - This is a What Could Have Been for Fatal Attraction.
-Glenn Close, the Yandere, kills herself with a knife which has Michael Douglas' fingerprints on it to frame him.
-Test audiences didn't like it and demanded: "That BITCH has to die!"
+Glenn Close, the Yandere, kills herself with a knife that has Michael Douglas' fingerprints on it to frame him.
+Test audiences didn't like it, as it would have made Glenn too much of a Karma Houdini.

 - Towards the end of John Carpenter's Vampires Father Guiteau threatens this to save Jack's life, who's been captured and is about to be sacrificed by a Sinister Minister to allow the vampire Valek to travel in the daylight.
 Guiteau blasts the minister with a shotgun and taunts Valek about not having a priest to complete the ritual, and when Valek tries to threaten Guiteau into doing it he puts the gun to his own head and says "try and make me!"
 He knows it's an empty threat since Valek can't kill either of them without foiling his own plan and, with only minutes to sunrise, doesn't have the time to force them via any other means.
 While he ultimately doesn't kill himself, it's only because Valek wasn't dumb enough to call his bluff — he had every intention of doing it.